Tedezed/kubernetes-containers-tools/sftp-share/README.md

 # SFTPD multiuser

-Project created to share with SFTP the volumes in the cloud.
+Container created to share with SFTP the volumes and buckets in the cloud.

+Image `tedezed/sftpd-multiuser`

+- [x] Docker build
+- [x] Docker image in Docker Hub
+- [x] Modes: one user, list users.
+- [x] Support buckets storage of GCP.
+- [x] Security improvements for only one user.
+- [ ] Security improvements for multiuser.

 A practical example is to access to volume for SFTP that uses a web aplication to be edited by an external client without access to the cluster of Kubernetes.